 AH-HA!
-Sometimes my pages include observations and thoughts from the day before or maybe even an epiphany or two!
+Sometimes my pages include observations and thoughts from the day before or even an epiphany!
 These are blessings from heaven.

 Don’t worry about neatness or punctuation.
-When I first started, I was self-conscious of neatness (because I am a recovering perfectionist), but after a few days, I found it super freeing to write without judgment of how it looks or what I’m writing.
+When I first started, I was self-conscious about neatness (because I am a recovering perfectionist), but after a few days, I found it super freeing to write without judging how it looks or what I’m writing.

 Even though I date my pages, I rarely go back and read them.
 And when I have, there was no benefit in doing so.
 Instead, I have found that it’s the act of writing the pages that help my heart, mind, and soul.